xargon666/Google-Sheet-Quiz/README.md

 ![Step 12 image](https://github.com/xargon666/Google-Sheet-Quiz/blob/tutorial/12.png?raw=true)

 13. Navigate to the quiz app and add a new quiz.
-Enter your new link in the 'Google Sheets Link' field.
+Enter your new link in the 'Google Sheets Link' field on the **Add New Quiz** page on the site.

 ![Step 13 image](https://github.com/xargon666/Google-Sheet-Quiz/blob/tutorial/13.png?raw=true)